mithatercan/developer-kanban-board/README.md

  npm install
 ```

-if you want to run this application on htpp-server then run the command below
+Run the application on htpp-server with the command down below

 ```bash
 npm start